OlivierGeorgeon/osoyoo/docs/overview/Part_1_Easy_to_Read_Overview.md

 Hopefully you the reader will be able to Bluetooth pair your smartphone and have more success installing and trying out the imitiation Bluetooth driving app.

--given that Bluetooth is not required for the next lesson, time to move on.....
+- given that Bluetooth is not required for the next lesson, time to move on.....

 -